 America Leads the World in Total Immigration

+Do more people immigrate to America than other countries?
 According to a report put together by the United Nations Department of Economic and Social Affairs, the United States far and away leads the world in total immigrant population.
 Indeed, the United States has more than 46 million total immigrants, making up nearly 20 percent of the world’s total immigrant population.
-The country with the second largest immigrant population is Germany with just over 7 million immigrants.
+The country with the second-largest immigrant population is Germany with just over 7 million immigrants.
 Russia, Saudi Arabia, and the United Kingdom round out the top 5.
 On the other end of the spectrum, there are some large and highly developed countries that contain very few immigrants.
 For example, Japan has fewer than 3 million immigrants even though the population of the country is more than 125 million.
 South Korea also has very few immigrants; they make up less than 1 percent of the country’s total population.
 In Europe, it is very difficult to immigrate to some countries, including Poland, Hungary, and Bulgaria.

 *data on charts gathered from United Nations Department of Economic and Social Affairs